bengthedberg/Cryptography/HybridWithSignature/README.md

 The receiver will process the message in the following order:

 1 - Decrypt the session key by using their private key.
 2 - Create a HMAC using the decrypted session key and HASH the encrypted data.
-If its not the same as the received HMAC value then the data has been corrupted.
+If it's not the same as the received HMAC value, then the data has been corrupted.
 3 - Verify the signature by using the senders public key.
 3 - If HMACs are identical and the signature is valid then the receiver can decrypt the encrypted message using the session key and the provided IV.

-The hybrid solution combines the convinience of the assymtric key sharing model with the efficiency of the symmetric encryption model.
+The hybrid solution combines the convenience  of the asymmetric key sharing model with the efficiency of the symmetric encryption model.

 * Key encryption scheme
 * Data encapsulation scheme